thunkable/thunkable-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks so much for filing an issue or feature request!
 Please fill out the following (wherever relevant):

-The more info the faster we will be able to address it!
+The more info, the faster we will be able to address it!

 ### Platform
 Is this for Classic, Classic companion, ✕, ✕ Android companion, or ✕ iOS companion?